1-833-ZEPOSIA

 ZEPOSIA may cause serious side effects, including:

-• Infections: ZEPOSIA may increase the risk of infections, some serious in nature.
+• Infections: ZEPOSIA can increase your risk of serious infections that can be life-threatening and cause death.
 Symptoms include fever, feeling very tired, flu-like symptoms, cough, painful and frequent urination (signs of a urinary tract infection), rash, or symptoms of meningitis, such as headache with fever, neck stiffness, sensitivity to light, nausea, or confusion

-• Progressive multifocal leukoencephalopathy (PML): ZEPOSIA can increase your risk for PML, which is a rare brain infection that gets worse over days to weeks, and usually leads to death or severe disability
+• Progressive multifocal leukoencephalopathy (PML): ZEPOSIA can increase your risk for PML, which is a rare brain infection that gets worse over days to weeks and usually leads to death or severe disability.
+Symptoms include weakness on one (1) side of your body, loss of coordination in your arms or legs, decreased strength, problems with balance, changes in your vision, changes in your thinking or memory, confusion, or changes in your personality

 Contact your healthcare provider right away if you experience the symptoms listed above.